peterhinch/micropython-monitor/README.md

 DUT to Pico.
 If a UART is used only one GPIO pin is needed.
 SPI requires three, namely `mosi`, `sck` and `cs/`.

-The Pico runs the following:
+The Pico runs `monitor_pico.py` typically invoked with:
 ```python
 from monitor_pico import run
 run()  # or run(device="spi")